MickPunungwe3000/mickpunungwe3000.github.io/_posts/2025-11-02-career-milestone.md

 ## Career Progression

-My people have a saying: *“Kure kwegava ndiko kusina mutsvubvu.”* If you asked my grandmother for a direct translation, she’d probably talk about a, “determined jackal on a snack mission” which always makes me chuckle.
+My people have a saying: *“Kure kwegava ndiko kusina mutsubvu.”* If you asked my grandmother for a direct translation, she’d probably talk about a, “determined jackal on a snack mission” which always makes me chuckle.

 But the true spirit of the proverb runs deeper: **“No distance is too far where there is motivation.”**
 That’s what sticks with me.
 It’s not about chasing a destination like “Senior” or “Staff,” but about the intent behind the journey itself.